appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/README.md

+## Troubleshooting

+Are you having trouble? check out the [API response troubleshooting guide](/help-and-support/troubleshooting-guide/query-errors) or reach out on[ Discord](https://discord.com/invite/rBTTVJp) to get support or ask questions on the [community forum](https://community.appsmith.com/).

 ## Further reading

 At this point, you should know enough to start a project of your own and start playing around with datasources.
 The resources mentioned below can be useful when you need to learn new skills: